 - loan equipment and software to test or until your purchased equipment arrives

-- find out about our Assistive Technologies room
+- find out about our Assistive Technology Space

-The equipment can be funded by your Disabled Student Allowance.
-If you do not meet the eligibility criteria for a Disabled Student Allowance, for example if you are an international student, we can direct you to free software and services.
-However, you will need to consider alternative funding to purchase equipment.
+If you require any additional equipment or software for permanent use, this can be funded by Disabled Student Allowance.
+If you do not meet the eligibility criteria for a Disabled Student Allowance, for example, if you are an international student, we can direct you to free software.
+Alternatively, you will need to consider other sources of funding to purchase equipment, including the hardship fund.